netgen-layouts/layouts-docs/cookbook/custom_value_types.rst

 that will be used to render the item that holds the value.

-Just like with block templates, for rendering an item, you need to implement two templates, one for backend (Block Manager app) and one for frontend.
+Just like with block templates, for rendering an item, you need to implement two templates, one for backend (layout editing app) and one for frontend.

 Implementing a backend template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A backend template, or rather, template for Block Manager app is simple.
+A backend template, or rather, template for layout editing app is simple.
 It
 receives the item in question in ``item`` variable and can be used to render
 the item name and item image.
 The basic structure of the template looks like
 this: